 sudo apt autoremove

-Next, remove the repository configuration based on which method you used.
+Next, remove the repository configuration based on your installation method.

 For extrepo installations: